 You can see I’ve saved the best for last.
 Swimming with these beauties generally happens in the southern part of the island.
 There are several providers that specialise in these trips.

-If you are really lucky (like us) you’ll catch them on a snorkelling and/or diving trip out to Mnemba.
+If you are really lucky (like us) you’ll catch them on a snorkeling and/or diving trip out to Mnemba.
 They like to swim curiously back and forward passed the reef.
 If you happen to be 18 metres below the surface on a dive at the same time that they cruise past, it can come as a bit of a surprise.
 Especially if you weren’t expecting to see dolphins (like us).

-We saw them while diving and then again the following day when we were snorkelling with our kids.
+We saw them while diving and then again the following day when we were snorkeling with our kids.
 The dolphins appeared very interested and continued to swim around the reef and boats for about 30 minutes before disappearing.

 I liked the natural good fortune of this type of encounter.
 But like I said, if you’d like to take a designated dolphin or whale watching trip, then plan a trip to Kizimkazi in the south.
 These can be organised as overnight guided tour packages.
 Talk to your accomodation host and they’ll be able to recommend their preferred tour operator.